Type: High-frequency ERW pipe & API 5L ERW pipe

 Technical support is available for ERW steel pipe selection, including standard comparison, wall thickness confirmation, coating system selection, and practical guidance on ERW steel pipe versus seamless pipe based on actual service conditions and project specifications.

-A1: Octal aligns ERW pipe specification fields (standard/grade/size expression) with weld seam NDT scope, hydro-test requirement when applicable, and EN 10204 3.1/3.2 documentation.
+A1: Octal aligns ERW steel pipe specification fields (standard/grade/size expression) with weld seam NDT scope, hydro-test requirement when applicable, and EN 10204 3.1/3.2 documentation.
 Bundles are marked for heat/lot traceability and matched to the documentation set, so inspection release can close without repeated re-submissions.

-A2: ERW pipe sizes are commonly ordered in NPS with schedule (or OD/WT) and length (SRL/DRL/fixed).
-An ERW pipe size chart is used as a quick index to map NPS to OD and typical schedules so the RFQ can state the exact size expression required by the governing standard.
+A2: ERW steel pipe sizes are commonly ordered in NPS with schedule (or OD/WT) and length (SRL/DRL/fixed).
+An ERW steel pipe size chart is used as a quick index to map NPS to OD and typical schedules so the RFQ can state the exact size expression required by the governing standard.

-A3: ASTM A53 Grade B ERW pipe is often written as A53B ERW pipe or A53 Gr B ERW pipe in purchasing language.
-ASTM A53 ERW pipe specifications commonly include NPS/Schedule sizing, finish (black or galvanized), end preparation, and acceptance deliverables such as MTC and any required testing scope stated by the project.
+A3: ASTM A53 Grade B ERW steel pipe is often written as A53B ERW pipe or A53 Gr B ERW pipe in purchasing language.
+ASTM A53 ERW steel pipe specifications commonly include NPS/Schedule sizing, finish (black or galvanized), end preparation, and acceptance deliverables such as MTC and any required testing scope stated by the project.